Path Ranking with Attention to Type Hierarchies: Attentive Path Ranking

 \subsection{Training Procedure}

-For predicting each relation $r$, we train a model using true triples in a KB as positive examples and an equal amount of false triples not in the KB as negative examples, requiring all triples having relation $r$.
-Because KBs only contain true triples, a practical issue of path-ranking based methods is sampling negative examples.
-We follow \cite{sfe} to generate negative examples using the method based on personalized page rank.
-Let $\mathcal{D}_r^+$ be the set of true triples for relation $r$, and $\mathcal{D}_r^-$ be the set of false triples for relation $r$, our training objective is to minimize the negative log-likelihood:
+The relation encoder, entity type encoder, and attention pooling can be trained end to end as one complete model.
+For predicting each relation $r_j$, we train the model using true triples and false triples in the training set as positive and negative examples, denoted $\mathcal{D}_{r_j}^{Train^{+}}$ and $\mathcal{D}_{r_j}^{Train^{-}}$ respectively, requiring all triples having relation $r_j$.
+Our training objective is to minimize the negative log-likelihood: